schochastics/graphlayouts/paper.md

   geom_node_point()
 ```

-More details on plotting with `graphlayouts` can be found in the online
+More details on plotting with `graphlayouts` can be found in a short vignette, the online
 documentation <http://graphlayouts.schochastics.net> and a dedicated tutorial on
 network visualization <https://www.mr.schochastics.net/material/netVizR/>.